Shifting from userless design to people-focused collaboration

 I was hired to Wolt as a Design Lead.
 But, alas, not for the frontside of the mobile app we all love.
 Oh no, I work with the less hot – yet super crucial and interesting – operational tools.

-The operational tools are vital for managing the restaurants and couriers throughout the delivery process.
+The operational tools are vital for managing the restaurants and orders throughout the process.
 They also provide customer support for both the consumers and business tiers – and slave away in the background making Wolt’s magic possible.

 Now let me tell you why I get my kicks from exactly this.